Category Archives: Lexington-70’s

 Mom had lit a fire, Dick and Jane added the fuel, but comic books were the accelerant for my personal reading eternal flame.

-Mr. Dennis’s bookstore on North Lime; once known as Mulberry Street – how ‘bout that.
+The bookmobile wasn’t enough for Mom’s addiction.
+We would make regular foraging trips to Mr. Dennis’s bookstore on North Lime; once known as Mulberry Street – how ‘bout that.
 Mom would carefully choose her treasures while I would plunge into the comic book table.
 Archie and Veronica and Batman and Superman and Aquaman and Casper, the Friendly Ghost gave me stories to imagine and tell and later read.

 I didn’t really discover Dr. Seuss until I was in high school.